ravendb/bootcamp/src/unit2/lesson4/README.md

     }
 }
 ````
 The difference here is that you are grouping by two fields.
-Nothing really special.

 ### Step 3: Consuming the index